cvvergara/vrprouting/doc/general/installation.rst

     make
     sudo make install

-Once vrpRouting is installed, it needs to be enabled in each individual database you want to use it in.
+Once pgOrtools is installed, it needs to be enabled in each individual database you want to use it in.

 Enabling and upgrading in the database